dashpay/docs/introduction/features.rst

    funds on the blockchain.
--  **Governance and Treasury** allows stakeholders in Dash to determine the direction of the project and devotes 10% of the block reward to development of the project and ecosystem (as of May 2018, our annual budget exceeds $30 million).
+-  **Governance and Treasury** allows stakeholders in Dash to determine the direction of the project and devotes 10% of the block reward to development of the project and ecosystem.
 -  **Dash Evolution** will make using cryptocurrency as easy as using PayPal.

-Masternode owners must have possession of 1000 DASH, which they prove by signing a message and broadcasting to the network.
-Those coins can be moved at any time, but moving them will cause the masternode to fall out of queue and stop earning rewards.
+Masternode owners must have possession of 1000 DASH, which they prove by signing a message included in a special transaction written to the blockchain.
+The Dash can be moved or spent at any time, but doing so will cause the masternode to fall out of queue and stop earning rewards.
 Masternode users are also given **voting rights** on proposals.
 Each masternode has one vote and this vote can be used on budget proposals or important decisions that affect Dash.

 Masternodes cost money and effort to host so they are paid a percentage of the block reward as an incentive.
-With current masternode numbers and rewards, masternodes earn approximately a 8% return on 1000 Dash (which means 6.97 Dash or USD1360 in July 2017) for the year of 2017.
+Because only one masternode is paid in each block, the frequency of the payment can vary, as well as the value of the Dash paid out.
 This `tool <https://stats.masternode.me/>`_ shows a live calculation of masternode earnings.
-These rewards decrease by 7% each year, but the rising value of Dash may offset these reductions.
-As a matter of fact, masternodes were receiving 140 Dash per month at the beginning of 2016, but this was actually less money than today: USD600 per month.
+These rewards decrease by 7% each year, together with the block reward.
 There is also the possibility for masternodes to earn money from fees in the future.

 .. _privatesend: